What is an adult day health center?

 What if I am afraid of water?

 We have successfully administered aquatic therapy to clients with a fear of water.
 The shallow depth of the pool is less intimidating and we will always work within your own comfort level.
-A therapist is present at all times and floatation devices can be used to increase confidence.
+A therapist is present at all times and flotation devices can be used to increase confidence.
 If your fear remains an issue for you after attempting a session in the pool, traditional land-based therapy will be given.

 Do I need a referral from a doctor to participate?